antonjaragon/yolo-face-parts-detector/Readme.md

 ### Performance

 In this section you can see the performance of the _nano_ model.
-It struggles with eyebrows, but it works really well for eyes and noses.
+It struggles with eyebrows, but it works really well for eyes, mouths, and noses.
 I would need to add more close-up images of each part to increase the number of incomplete or occluded faces.

 ![Yolov8-nano F1 curve](images/F1_curve.png)